How to file a New York annual report

 Filing fees

 Nonprofits face a different reality.
-Your fee scales with revenue: a small community group pays $25, while larger organizations can pay up to $750.
+Your fee scales with net worth and registration type, ranging from $25 to $1,500.
 The Charities Bureau ties this directly to your latest IRS 990, so double-check those revenue figures before submitting.

 Required information